 - Take exit 188 in Eugene for Highway 58 East

 - Drive on Highway 58 southeast for about 35 miles to Crestview Street (traffic signal) in Oakridge

-- Turn left onto Crestview Street and drive to East 1st Street 0.2 miles
+- Turn left onto Crestview Street and go 0.2 miles to E 1st Street

-- Turn right onto East 1st Street (City Center) that becomes Salmon Creek Road, continue 4.8 miles to Salmon Creek Falls Campground on the right
+- Turn right onto E 1st Street (City Center) which becomes Salmon Creek Road and continue 4.8 miles to Salmon Creek Falls Campground on the right

 The day-use area is located inside the campground.